-Whether you’re growing your side hustle into a full-time business or starting from the ground up, building a new business involves a fair amount of risk.
-That’s why it’s so important to test your business idea before you launch.
+Whether you're growing your side hustle into a full-time business or starting from the ground up, building a new business involves a fair amount of risk.
+That's why testing your business idea before launch is so important.

-Testing can not only give you confidence to move forward, but it can also act as the groundwork for your future endeavor.
-Through this process, you can solidify your target audience, identify potential issues and estimate your financial needs for launching.
-In short, testing your business idea will help you prove its viability and ensure that there’s a solid foundation for your fledgling company.
+Testing not only gives you confidence to move forward, but it can also act as the groundwork for your future endeavor.
+Through this process, you can solidify your target audience, identify potential issues, and estimate your financial needs for launching.
+In short, testing your business idea helps you prove its viability and ensures that there's a solid foundation for your fledgling company.

-While there are countless things you can do to gauge your target market’s reaction, these five steps are a good place to start.
+While there are countless things you can do to gauge your target market's reaction, these seven steps are a good place to start.

 1. Prepare to test your business idea

-Before you begin the actual testing of your business idea, it’s important to write a basic business plan.
-While it doesn’t have to be totally fleshed out with in-depth financial projections and market trends just yet, it’s important that your plan answers some basic questions about your proposed business:
+Before you begin testing your business idea, write a basic business plan.
+It doesn't have to be totally fleshed out with in-depth financial projections and market trends, but your plan should answer some basic questions about your proposed business, such as:

-• What problem will this product or service be solving?
+- What problem will this product or service solve?

-Once you have a solid plan, you can start testing and validating your business idea.
+Once you have a solid plan, you can test and validate your business idea.

 2. Analyze your competitors